iKarTehFox/web-clock-docs/troubleshooting/index.md

 ![A screenshot of the invalid version error popup in Mozilla Firefox.](/assets/images/docs-Troubleshooting/import-version-firefox.png)

+{: .tip }
+There is a possibility that you can manually edit your JSON settings file to fix this error.
+If you'd like to take your chances, refer to the [Import and Export](/docs/importexport#base-keys) page regarding this.

 ### Invalid value of [key]: [value]
 **Reason**: A subkey was found with an invalid or disallowed value.
 **Solution**: Review the error to fix your settings file, or export a new settings file.